 In some area, STPs have evolved to become integrated care systems (ICS), a new form of even closer collaboration between the NHS and local councils.
 The NHS Long Term Plan set out the aim that every part of England will be covered by an integrated care system by 2021, replacing STPs.

-Whereas, NHS England currently work across five regions, covering healthcare commissioning and delivery, and providing advice on professional leadership on finance, nursing, medical, specialised commissioning, patients and information, human resources, organisational development, assurance and delivery.
+NHS England-Improvement currently work across seven regions, covering healthcare commissioning and delivery, and providing advice on professional leadership on finance, nursing, medical, specialised commissioning, patients and information, human resources, organisational development, assurance and delivery.